 One of the hang-ups people have about delegating is staying in control of the workload.
-Who is doing what, when and how?
-Choose the right person for the task, put guidelines and perimeters around the job task along with a few guided points.
+Who is doing what, when, and how?
+Choose the right person for the task, and put guidelines and perimeters around the job task along with a few guided points.
 Regular check-ins will keep the process running smoothly without delays.

 Delegating to the Right Person

 Delegating the task to the right person is like putting the right plant in the right place.
 It will thrive if given the right Ingredients.
-In this case, instruction, clear guidelines and a timetable with expectations should get the result.
+In this case, instruction, clear guidelines, and a timetable with expectations should get the result.

 Which jobs to Delegate

 If using Google Chrome, try an Add-On like Todoist task manager to keep your projects on a list and in order.
 In this task manager, prioritize tasks and give them dates for completion.
-The application will sit in Chrome’s toolbar to quickly access with an overview of what’s out and what you still need to do on the list.
-Once you accumulate a list of due dates, delegating can begin with the selected persons to complete the tasks.
+The application will sit in Chrome’s toolbar to quickly access an overview of what’s out and what you still need to do on the list.
+Once you accumulate a list of due dates, delegating can begin with the selected persons completing the tasks.
 Here’s how to share your tasks and get those tasks checked off sooner!